-You are allowed to have a bank account to help you do this.
+If you go Bankrupt you are allowed to have a bank account.
 Nevertheless it is likely that the account you are currently using will be frozen.
-We explain if and how you can open a new account which you will be able to use.
+As a result you will need to open a new one.

 Can I have a bank account if I am Bankrupt?

 It is possible to have your own bank account if you go Bankrupt.
 What happens to the account you are using now?
 When and how should you open a new account?
 To find out more please visit: http://beatmydebt.com/bankruptcy-frequently-asked-questions/will-i-be-allowed-a-bank-account-if-i-go-bankrupt

 How do I open a new Bank Account if I am going Bankrupt?